-Saga Stories with the Reykjavík Grapevine: Eyrbyggja saga (Part One)
+Saga Stories with the Reykjavík Grapevine: Witches and Wonders in Eyrbyggja saga

 Join me and the Reykjavík Grapevine on another trip to the majestic Snæfellsnes peninsula for the first of two videos about Eyrbyggja saga.
 This text depicts more supernatural phenomena than most other family sagas and this video looks at two such episodes: the first about witches and the second about wonders.